How do I know my riding ability before I book?

 What’s the youngest age a child can go on a trail ride?

-We have a minimum age of seven as the shortest of our trail rides is one hour.
+We have a minimum age of eight as the shortest of our trail rides is one hour.
 Usually we will lead their horse from the leaders’ horse.
 We also offer led pony rides through the property if you wish to give the younger children exposure to horse riding.
-If younger than seven and they cope all right on the led pony ride, then there is a chance to try a one-hour ride.

 Will I get to canter?